Gum Disease Therapy

 Saliva Diagnostic Testing

-Our office is pleased to announce the availability of three laboratory tests relating to oral health.
+We are pleased to announce the availability of three (3) laboratory tests relating to oral health conditions such as:

-The MyPerioPath test is for patients who actually have gum disease.
-It finds out which bacteria are triggering the gum disease.
+- MyPerioPath, test is for patients who actually have gum disease.
+It determines which bacteria are triggering the gum disease.
 Once we know which bacteria are in your mouth and at what levels, we can come up with a treatment plan that’s right for you.
 For example, this information can help us select the right antibiotic for you.
 We highly recommend this test if you have gum disease that has not responded to previous treatment.

-All three of these tests are performed using a saliva sample which is collected in our office.
-The sample is easy and fast to collect.
-Simply swish a sterile saline (salt) solution in your mouth and spit it into a container.
+All three of these tests use a saliva sample, which is collected in our office.
+Simply swish a sterile saline (salt) solution in your mouth and spit into a furnished container.
+The sample is sent to the laboratory for testing, and after receiving the results, we'll advise how they affect your oral health.
+We'll answer all your questions and/or concerns, and recommend the tests that we feel should be taken.